Liam Mooney: Rugby career

 Bristol and Caerphilly where he retired with a chronic knee injury.

 Business career

 Mooney qualified as a solicitor of England & Wales in November 2000, having trained and worked at international law firm Kennedys and regional legal 500 law firm, Michelmores.
-In 2002, Mooney founded Blue Pencil, an international legal executive search and recruitment company, where he is currently the Managing Director.
+In 2002, Mooney founded Blue Pencil, an international legal executive search and recruitment company, where he is currently the managing director.
 Blue Pencil is mentioned in Sidney Korshak's book "How to Land a Legal Job Overseas".

 In November 2014, he was named by Arabian Business as 'Business Mentor of the Year' and was a finalist at the SME Stars of Business Awards in December 2014.

 In August 2015, Mooney was named as a finalist in the Gulf Capital SME Awards, as the “Business Leader of the Year”.

+The Business End

+Mooney is the co-founder and host of The Business End, a sports-business leadership network and podcast launched with former Ireland international Justin Fitzpatrick.
+The platform explores how lessons from elite sport apply to business and leadership, featuring international sports people and business leaders.

+Through live events — including The Business End Live Lunch series held in London and internationally — the initiative connects senior business leaders, investors, and athletes whilst promoting the message of sport to business.

 Donations and Scholarships

 A lifetime member of Cambridge University Rugby Union Football Club (CURUFC), and a donor of the CURUFC's Red Lion Foundation, set up to support rugby players through their studies at the university, Mooney made a charitable donation to fund the Lion's Room in 2013.